Privacy Policy

 You are in full control of your data:

-- Export — You can export all your data as JSON or Markdown at any time from Settings.
+- Export — You can export all your data as Markdown, JSON, HTML, or CSV at any time from Settings.

 9. Changes to This Policy